NancyZhang26/silly_blog/posts/dearinternep5.md

 That was my daily high!

-Jocelyn is going to New York for her vacation.
+Jocelyn was going to New York for her vacation.
 I fake-cried to her: Who am I going to reach out to for bagels?

 She said, sorry dear...